 Password Cracking Methods & How to Avoid Them in 2024

-3 Quick Steps to Protect Your Passwords From Hackers:
+Only 3 Steps (Quick + Easy) to Protect Your Passwords From Hackers:

 1. Create long, complex, unique passwords for each of your accounts.
-16-character passwords (or longer) with a variety of characters are difficult to crack.
+16-character passwords (or longer) with a variety of character types are difficult to crack.

 2. Enable two-factor authentication (2FA) for your accounts.
 2FA requires you to provide an extra form of verification in combination with your password, usually a one-time code.